stereolabs/zed-sdk/camera control/README.md

-# Stereolabs ZED - Camera Control
+# ZED SDK - Camera Control

-This sample shows how to capture images with the ZED SDK and adjust camera settings.
+## This sample shows how to capture images with the ZED SDK and adjust camera settings.

-## Getting started

-- First, download the latest version of the ZED SDK on [stereolabs.com](https://www.stereolabs.com).
-- For more information, read the ZED [API documentation](https://www.stereolabs.com/developers/documentation/API/).

-## Features
+### Features

-This sample demonstrates how to captures images and change camera settings with the ZED SDK.
+ - Camera images are displayed on an OpenCV windows

 The following parameters can be changed:

-  - Exposure
+  - Brightness
-  - Gain
+  - Contrast
   - Saturation
   - Hue
+  - Sharpness
+  - Gamma
+  - Gain
+  - Exposure
+  - Automatic GAIN_EXP behavior
-  - Contrast
+  - White Balance
-  - Brightness
+  - LED state